microsoft/workshop-library/full/intro-clustering-R-tidymodels/README.md

 Coming soon!

 ## Pre-Learning
-This workshop allows learners to use the skills learnt in the module [Introduction to clustering models by using R and tidymodels](https://docs.microsoft.com/en-us/learn/modules/introduction-clustering-models/?WT.mc_id=academic-59300-cacaste) to create their own clustering models.
-As such, learners are encouraged to go through the module beforehand so as to be conversant with some of the concepts covered in this workshop.
+This workshop allows learners to use the skills learnt in the module [Introduction to clustering models by using R and tidymodels](https://docs.microsoft.com/en-us/learn/modules/introduction-clustering-models/?WT.mc_id=academic-59300-cacaste) to create their clustering models.
+As such, learners are encouraged to go through the module beforehand to get used to the concepts covered in this workshop.
 This workshop is the forth of a series designed to get started with data science in R. So you may also want to have a look to the [first](../explore-analyze-data-with-R), [second](../intro-regression-R-tidymodels) and [third](../intro-classification-R-tidymodels) workshops of the series, dealing with exploratory data analysis and supervised learning.